NYPL/search-relevance-tests/README.md

  - `lib/resources.js`, or
  - `lib/elasticsearch/*`

-As a rule of thumb, if either of the above paths appear in the PR, the PR should include a candidate relevancy report.
+As a rule of thumb, if either of the above paths appear in the PR, the PR likely needs to include a candidate relevancy report.

 ## Setup